Dunedin Market Update October 2020

-Ask any buyers or sellers agents who live and work in Dunedin, or follow any of the abundance of real estate company/mortgage brokers blogs and webinars on the Dunedin property market before and now post Covid (if there is such a thing) and you will see a consistent commentary: not enough stock, record prices, record rent levels, rental yields down, investors missing out on sale, the list goes on.
+Ask any buyer or sellers agents who live and work in Dunedin or follow any of the abundance of real estate company/mortgage brokers blogs and webinars on the Dunedin property market and you will see a consistent commentary - "not enough stock", record prices, record rent levels, rental yields down, investors missing out on sales, the list goes on.

 - Historically poor-quality and insufficient housing stock for the existing population